popily/popily-js/README.md

 });
 ```

-Now get back interactive visualizations about the relationships in your data, and drop them into a web page.
+Once data is added, you can get back interactive visualizations about the relationships in your data, and drop them into a web page.

 ```html
 <div id="my-chart"></div>